 An annotation places a colored marker/sticky-note on the page.
 The annotation allows you (or other users) to leave comments and/or questions for other authors/reviewers.

 The definition of an individual component type determines whether adding an annotation is possible (or not) on instances of that component.

-Annotations created in the Classic UI will be shown in the touch-enabled UI.
+Annotations created in the Classic UI are shown in the touch-enabled UI.
 However sketches are UI-specific and they are only shown in the UI in which they were created.

-Deleting a resource (e.g. paragraph) deletes all the annotations and sketches attached to that resource irrespective of their position on the page as a whole.
+Deleting a resource (for example, paragraph) deletes all the annotations and sketches attached to that resource irrespective of their position on the page as a whole.